roimahns/SignLook/README.md

 - Keep your hand within the camera frame
 - Hold your hand steady for more accurate predictions
 - The system requires a prediction to be stable (appear multiple times) before accepting it

+## Future Improvements

+- Adding support for full words and phrases
+- Improving accuracy in different lighting conditions
+- Creating a mobile app version
+- Adding a learning mode for beginners
+- Supporting multiple sign language dialects

+## Contributing

+Feel free to contribute to this project!
+Whether you're learning sign language, know someone who's hearing impaired, or just interested in the technology, I hope SignLook can make a difference in your life too.

+## License

+This project is open source and available under the MIT License.